 Just read the slogan: “The free speech and human friendly alternative to Google, Facebook, Twitter, Youtube, Reddit, Imgur, and Patreon.”

 And honestly, they actually do have everything that they say they do.
 Compiled into one.

 It’s relatively new (started in Jan), so I’m interested in seeing how it grows.

-Gab is the principle Twitter alternative.
+Gab is the main Twitter alternative.
 Its entire platform is built around free speech.

 Check out my article on it here: Gab: The Free Speech Alternative.

-Naturally, it’s dependent on the user base how people act.
+Naturally, since it is free speech oriented, it’s dependent on how people act.
 So if more normal people show up, it’ll get better.
 Regardless, it’s still a relatively anonymous board to discuss sensitive topics and utilize your right to free speech.
 I fully recommend it for someone looking for something less “indoctrinatey” than Reddit.

 See my post on it here: Voat – The Privacy Rights Alternative

 Know any others?
 Please share them in the comments!